 Tell your doctor if you are or your child is on a salt-restricted diet or if you have or your child has high blood pressure, heart failure, or kidney problems.
 XYREM contains a lot of sodium (salt) and may not be right for you or your child.

-The most common side effects of XYREM include nausea, sleepiness, dizziness, vomiting, bedwetting, and tremor (in adults).
-In pediatric patients, headache, decreased appetite, and weight decrease were also common.
+The most common side effects of XYREM in adults include nausea, sleepiness, dizziness, vomiting, bedwetting, and tremor.
+The most common side effects of XYREM in children include, nausea, bedwetting, vomiting, headache, weight decreased, decreased appetite, dizziness and sleepwalking.
 Your side effects may increase when you take higher doses of XYREM.
 XYREM can cause physical dependence and craving for the medicine when it is not taken as directed.
 These are not all the possible side effects of XYREM.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit